JamesTurnerGit/SortTester/readme.md

 # Sort Benchmarker
 Making a sorter to both understand implementations of sorts and also benchmark them in various situations.

-three metrics will be used, overall time, comparisons, and array accesses
+two metrics will be used: overall time, and array accesses

 ## Class archtypes